 The Senate passed a concurrent resolution accepting a marble statue of Joseph Ward, educator and author of the South Dakota's constitution, as South Dakota's second contribution to the Capitol’s National Statuary Hall Collection.
 The unveiling ceremony was held on September 27.

 Following the assassination of New York senator Robert F. Kennedy, who had swept the South Dakota primary during his campaign for the Democratic nomination for president, Senator George S. McGovern of Mitchell declared his candidacy for president.
-At the convention McGovern finished a distant third in the delegate count.
+At the convention McGovern finished third in the delegate count.

 Senator Karl Mundt suffered a paralytic stroke.
 Although he never returned to the Senate Chamber, Mundt did not resign his seat and served until his term ended on January 3, 1973.
 With just over 24 years of service, Mundt is South Dakota's longest-serving senator.